cass-kul/cass-kul.github.io/_exercises/8-microarchitecture.md

 {% endif %}

-# Hazards
+# Microarchitectural awareness: Hazards

 While pipelining is great for parallelizing operations and speeding up instructions by performing multiple operations in a single clock cycle, it may also lead to problems.
-Specifically, when an operation that we want to perform relies on an operation that has not happened yet or that has only just completed, we speak of a hazard.
+Specifically, when an operation that we want to perform relies on an operation that has not happened yet or that has only just completed, we speak of a **hazard**.
 There are three types of hazards:

 - **Structural hazards** occur when instructions in different stages of the pipeline need access to the same resource in the same cycle, for example, if the instruction fetch stage uses the same memory bus as the memory stage.
 In pipelined RISC-V processors this hazard usually doesn't occur (e.g., instructions can be fetched in the same cycle as when memory loads are executing).